Frequently Asked Questions

 Where can I find your current cremation forms?

-Every crematorium will have its own “in house” documentation which will need completing – called a Preliminary form.
+Every crematorium will also have its own “in house” paperwork which will need to be completed.
 Please click here for the preliminary form in Adobe Acrobat format.

 Once Huntingdon Crematorium is in receipt of the correct forms, their own Medical Referee must then authorise the cremation to take place.

-For further guidance on the forms please go to the government’s website: Cremation forms and guidance – GOV.UK (www.gov.uk)
+For further guidance on the forms please go to the government’s website: Arranging a funeral – GOV.UK (www.gov.uk)

 My religion requires the washing of a body before cremation or interment.